lkev/ce3010_lab/README.md

 # CE3010/NE3002/NE6012 Lab
-Data Analytics lab for the UCC CE3010/NE3002/NE6012 (instructor Kevin Leahy)
+Data Analytics lab taught by Kevin Leahy for the UCC CE3010/NE3002/NE6012 class.

 Details of the lab can be found in the jupyter notebooks.